 Sofia & Scott’s Breakup: Looking Back At Their Relationship Following Their Shocking Split

-As we come to terms with Scott Disick and Sofia Richie’s relationship drawing to a swift conclusion amid cheating allegations, let’s a take a look back at this charming former couple’s courtship in pics!
+As we come to terms with Scott Disick and Sofia Richie’s relationship drawing to a swift conclusion amid cheating allegations, let’s a take a look back at this charming former couple’s courtship in pics.

 It really happened.
 Sofia Richie, 19, reportedly pulled the plug on her relationship with Scott Disick, 35, after he allegedly cheated on her with another woman in Miami.
 “Sofia is really pissed at Scott, she thinks he’s made her look like a fool, and she’s super upset and hurt by it,” a source previously told HollywoodLife.com EXCLUSIVELY.
 “Sofia has told Scott, in no uncertain terms, that she wants nothing to do with him, and that she doesn’t even want to speak to him right now.”
 Due to this shocking breakup, let’s take a look back at some of the best moments in this picturesque romance.
 That is, before things took an ugly turn.